dgurung/Robust-PCA-basedon-LMS/README.md

 ======================
 Traditional PCA is sensitive to outliers.
 Paper [1] describes a method to compute principal axis by rejecting those outliers.
 The method builds up two regions major region that contains inliers and a minor region containing outliers.
 The Least median of Squares (LMS) method is used to reject outliers.
-The major region contributes to determine the principal axis of 3D shape.
+The major region contributes to determine the principal axis of 3D point cloud.
 Building a major region is an iterative process.
 Initially, it starts from certain number of points obtained using Octree based sampling and LMS based error criterion.
 Major region is then gradually built based on LMS error criterion only.
 (Also known as forward search technique).

 Tools and Libraries Required:
 --------------------
 - Qt
 - Eigen
-- OpenGl
+- OpenGL

 Usage:
 ------